Richard Parsons, former CEO of Time Warner, dies at 76

 A prominent Black business executive, Parsons was known for his problem-solving prowess, steering major companies, including Time Warner and Citigroup, through periods of distress.
 He also advised US presidents and served on the boards of Estee Lauder, the Museum of Modern Art and other companies.
 (Time Warner is the former parent company of CNN.)

+“Dick Parsons was the most brilliant person I’ve ever met — wise, steady, and endlessly insightful,” said Ronald Lauder, one of the heirs to the Estee Lauder cosmetics company who worked with Parsons.
+“His composure, brilliance, and unwavering ability to find solutions were unparalleled.”

-Parsons’ death was confirmed in a statement from financial services firm Lazard, where he had served on the board.
+Parsons’ death was confirmed both by Lauder and in a statement from financial services firm Lazard, where he had served on the board.

 “Dick’s storied career embodied the finest traditions of American business leadership,” Lazard said.